MicTott/FrozenPy/README.md

 # FrozenPy

-FrozenPy is a small suit of Python functions for detecting freezing behavior and averaging data based on paradigm structure, with a particular focus on Pavlovian conditioning paradigms.
-Freezing is detected by thresholding motion data under a defined value (e.g. 10 a.u.) for a defined minimum length of time (1 sec).
+FrozenPy is a small collection of Python functions for detecting freezing behavior and averaging data based on a threshold and experimental parameters, with a particular focus on Pavlovian conditioning paradigms.
+Freezing is detected by thresholding motion data under a defined value (e.g., 10 a.u.) for a defined minimum length of time (1 sec).
 It also includes functions for converting .out files generated from MedPC to easier-to-handle .csv files.

 FrozenPy is designed so that it is easy to add metadata (group, sex, etc.) and formats data for use with popular plotting (Seaborn) and statistical (Pingouin) packages within Python.